UNLV shooting: Here’s what we know

 How many victims are there in the UNLV shooting?

-Law enforcement declined to give a precise number of victims at a Wednesday afternoon press conference.
-Sheriff Kevin McMahill said a “number of victims” had been transported to local hospitals.
+While law enforcement declined to give details in a Wednesday afternoon press conference, Sheriff Kevin McMahill later confirmed there were at least three victims.

+“That number could change,” McMahill said in a tweet shared by Las Vegas Metro Police.
+“We will update you when we know more.”

-He did not confirm how many were transported, nor the extent of their injuries.
-He said an update may be provided in a briefing at 5 p.m.
+He did not explain the extent of the victims’ injuries.
+An update was expected in a briefing planned for 5 p.m.

 What do we know about the suspect?